Computer, network, internet and other professional IT services in the Midland, Odessa and surrounding areas.

 Depending on the complexity of the infection, you may be able to remove everything yourself.
 Before proceeding, we recommend you get a good backup of all of your important data.

-Begin by obtaining a virus and spyware scan from Kaspersky.
-You can visit this web page to perform the scan online.
+You can visit this web page to perform an online scan from anti-virus company Eset.
 We recommend doing the scan online rather than using your current antivirus.
 If the scan turns up anything, you know you have a problem.

-Next you should install a few anti-spyware programs.
-We recommend Ad-Adware and Spybot.
+Next you should install an anti-spyware programs.
+We recommend Malware Bytes from this website.

 Download, install and run these programs.
 Make sure you perform the updates (the software will prompt you to do so) before running a scan.
 If the programs inform you of an infection, follow the recommended procedure to remove it.